Alex4386/Typhon/.github/docs/volcano/caldera.md

 - If a water level was specified (or randomly selected), a beautiful caldera lake will form
 - The volcano's eruption behavior may change, as happens in nature after such events
 - The landscape surrounding the volcano will bear the scars of the cataclysmic eruption

-The resulting formation creates a dramatic focal point for your Minecraft world, mimicking the breathtaking features created by real caldera-forming eruptions throughout Earth's history.